 Another point is that sceptics tend to see a scientific approach as questioning, identifying anomalies, and getting ever more precise answers.
 Mainstream climate science is nearer to a definition of “science is what scientists do”.

 That leads to another point.
 Sceptics tend to demand higher levels of evidence.
 The mainstream seems to accept levels of evidence that a criminal court of law would reject.
 “Scientists believe/agree”, or “Climate Models predict” or comments a court would reject such views as either hearsay or unsubstantiated.
 So in the wider world sceptics are not the ones with the marginal position.

-A lighter note on the global warming issue is to be found today’s Telegraph.
-Seems that methane emissions may have been a bigger problem pre-history.
+A lighter note on the global warming issue is to be found today’s Telegraph. (also at BBC, Foxnews, inhabitat, The Scotsman) Seems that methane emissions may have been a bigger problem pre-history.

 ”A simple mathematical model suggests that the microbes living in sauropod dinosaurs may have produced enough methane to have an important effect on the Mesozoic climate,” said study leader Dr Dave Wilkinson, from Liverpool John Moores University.

 It is speculative, but how far much warming was this?
 The article says